DevOps-HeadBangers/Milestone-2/README.md

 ##### The ability to run an existing static analysis tool on the source code (e.g. FindBugs, PMD, CheckStyle, NCover, Lint, etc.), process its results, and report its findings.

-For this capability, under 'Post Build Sections', choose 'Publish CheckStyle Analysis Results' for 'Add Post Build Action' option.
+For this capability, to the 'Execute Shell Command' of the previous capability, add ```npm run ci-lint || :```.
+Under 'Post Build Sections', choose 'Publish CheckStyle Analysis Results' for 'Add Post Build Action' option.
 Click 'Apply' and 'Save' when done.

 Following is the screencast for the capability: